In the UK, there are over 11 million people living with some form of disability.

 Scientists have posited that the abuse of amphetamine (speed) could lead to the development of Parkinson’s.
 That may also mean that drug use could accelerate the progress of Parkinson’s disease, which would be another risk to this disabled population.

-A lack of mobility is one obvious barrier which can prevent physically disabled people from accessing treatment.
+A lack of mobility is one obvious barrier that can prevent physically disabled people from accessing treatment.
 Disabled people need to be able to get to a hospital or a clinic, and that can be difficult if they are unable to walk or drive.

 Another problem is a lack of knowledge among medical staff, who may not know enough about a person’s disability to provide them with adequate care.